 I am a writer.
 I am a field reporter for the Capital Press, covering stories in California, Oregon, Washington and Idaho.
 My “beat” (that’s journalism lingo for the topic I cover) is agriculture and related issues.
 I am a nationally award-winning writer and hold a master’s degree in Journalism from the University of Oregon.

 I am a historian.
 I hold a Bachelor of Arts in History from the University of Oregon, which has equipped me well in research, investigation, multicultural insight and understanding of the world.

 I am an artist.
 Art is a language — it speaks when words fall short.
-I bring my artistic eye and skills to everything I do: graphics, photography, drawing and painting, videography and multimedia storytelling.
+I bring my artistic eye to everything I do: graphics, photography, drawing and painting, videography and multimedia storytelling.

 I am a speaker.
-I have been invited to speak at numerous events across the U.S. about history, human trafficking, adoption and a variety of other global issues.
+I have been invited to speak at many events across the U.S. about history, human trafficking, adoption and other global issues.

 I grew up on a sustainable conservation and research ranch in Eugene, Oregon.
 In my free time, I enjoy mountain biking, ballroom dancing and playing the piano.